Sleep Hormones: Understanding the Balance for Overall Well-Being

 Can certain lifestyle habits, such as smoking or consuming alcohol, impact our sleep hormones?

-Indeed, significantly influence sleep hormones.
+Indeed, lifestyle habits significantly influence sleep hormones.

 Nicotine withdrawal can disrupt sleep patterns, whilst excessive alcohol consumption impacts melatonin levels adversely, both leading to imbalances in the body’s natural sleep-wake cycle.